fabiangunzinger/fabiangunzinger.github.io/content/posts/git.md

 My evolving notes and on how to effectively use Git and GitHub.

+## Creating a new project/repo

+My usual workflow is the following:

+- I create a local directory for my project

+- Initialise Git: `git init`

+- Create a GitHub repo: `gh repo create` (you need the GitHub CLI for this)

 ## Workflow

 - I code in Neovim in the terminal, within tmux sessions.